 The Bottom Line

 What do you think?
-Is it okay for a company to borrow money to pay their dividend?
-Should companies continue to raise dividends each year because that it what is expected of them despite patches of declining profits or revenues?
+Is it okay for a company to borrow money to pay its dividend?
+Should companies continue to raise dividends each year because that is what’s expected of them despite patches of declining profits or revenues?